claritychallenge/claritychallenge.github.io/docs/cec2/cec2_rules.md

 - We will publish all technical documents (anonymous or otherwise).
 - Teams are encouraged – but not required – to provide us with access to the system/model and to make their code open source.
 - Anonymous entries are allowed but will not be eligible for cash prizes.
-- All teams will be referred to using anonymous codenames in rank ordering.
+- Teams may reserve the right to be referred to using anonymous codenames in the published rank ordering.

-## Intellectual property

-The following terms apply to participation in this machine learning challenge (“Challenge”).
-Entrants may create original solutions, prototypes, datasets, scripts, or other content, materials, discoveries or inventions (a “Submission”).
-The Challenge is organised by the Challenge Organiser.

-Entrants retain ownership of all intellectual and industrial property rights (including moral rights) in and to Submissions.

-As a condition of submission, Entrant grants the Challenge Organiser, its subsidiaries, agents and partner companies, a perpetual, irrevocable, worldwide, royalty-free, and non-exclusive license to use, reproduce, adapt, modify, publish, distribute, publicly perform, create a derivative work from, and publicly display the Submission.

-Entrants provide Submissions on an “AS IS” BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied, including, without limitation, any warranties or conditions of TITLE, NON-INFRINGEMENT, MERCHANTABILITY, or FITNESS FOR A PARTICULAR PURPOSE.

 ## What information can I use?

 ### Training and development

-There is no limit on the amount of training data that can be generated using our tools.
+There is no limit on the amount of training data that can be generated using our tools and training data sets.
 Teams can also use their own data for training or expand the training data through simple automated modifications.
 However, teams that do this must make a second submission using only the official audio files and signal generation tool.
 Any audio or metadata can be used during training and development, but during evaluation the proposed simulated hearing aid or Enhancement Processor will not have access to all of the data (see next section).

 ### Evaluation

 The only data that can be used by the Enhancement Processor during evaluation are

-- The audio input signals (the sum of the target and interferer for each hearing aid microphone), and
+- The audio input signals (the sum of the target and interferers for each hearing aid microphone), and
-- The listener characterisation (pure tone air-conduction audiograms).
+- The listener characterisation (including pure tone air-conduction audiograms and digit triple test results).

 ## Computational restrictions